SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 For security reasons, JavaScript is not supported, but CSS files, `<img> <video> <audio>` tags can be used.
-The folder containing your HTML files are to be uploaded as a zip file (.zip).
+The folder containing your HTML and media files are to be uploaded as a zip file (.zip).

-Important: at this moment, the existing RC Journals do not accept submissions imported as HTML, because they do not fit in existing reviewing/editing workflows.
-If you are planning to submit your exposition to one of the journals in the RC, one should use the graphical or the text based editor.
+*Important: at this moment, the existing RC Journals do not accept submissions imported as HTML, because they do not fit in existing reviewing/editing workflows.
+If you are planning to submit your exposition to one of the journals in the RC, one should use the graphical or the text-based editor.*

 To create a HTML based exposition: